Mayday: Pan-pan

-"Pan-pan" (from the French: panne, 'a breakdown') indicates an urgent situation, such as a mechanical failure or a medical problem, of a lower order than a "grave and imminent threat requiring immediate assistance".
+"Pan-pan" (from French: panne, "a breakdown") indicates an urgent situation of a lower order than a "grave and imminent threat requiring immediate assistance", such as a mechanical failure or a medical problem.
 The suffix "medico" originally was to be added by vessels in British waters to indicate a medical problem ("pan-pan medico", repeated three times), or by aircraft declaring a non-life-threatening medical emergency of a passenger in flight, or those operating as protected medical transport in accordance with the Geneva Conventions.
 "Pan-pan medico" is no longer in official use.

 Declaring emergency

 Sometimes the phrase "declaring emergency" is used in aviation, as an alternative to calling "mayday".
 For example, in 1998 Swissair Flight 111 radioed "Swissair one-eleven heavy is declaring emergency" after their situation had worsened, upgrading from the "pan-pan" which was declared earlier.

 However, the International Civil Aviation Organization recommends the use of the standard "pan-pan" and "mayday" calls instead of "declaring an emergency".
 Cases of pilots using phrases other than "pan-pan" and "mayday" have caused confusion and errors in aircraft handling.